rajiesh/self-express/README.md

 change it gain, update for shallow

-test now. and gain, just an test update, update again
+test now. and gain, just an test update, update again.edit